mmmirrra/mmmirrra.github.io/_posts/2023-08-02-MultimediaSystem-environment.markdown

   - Play video images on the computer screen from the computer's CD drive or DVD drive.
     - Frame Grabber Board: Converts analog video into digital video and stores them on the computer.
     - Video Overlay Board: Displays image/graphic information generated inside the computer and external video information such as TV overlapping.
-    - TV receiving card: Device that can receive digital broadcasting or DMB.
+    - TV receiving card: Device that can receive digital broadcasting or DMB
 <br />
 - Sound card
   - Device that allows a computer's CD drive to be used as an audio CD player